Knull: Powers and abilities

 Knull possesses superhuman strength and durability.
 He is depicted as an immortal being.
 He is able to generate and manipulate eldritch darkness, as he can manifest darkness to create weapons and living creatures, whom he calls the "Living abyss."
 He is able to forge different types of symbiotes with various abilities, such as dragon-like symbiotes.
-He can remotely influence and control the symbiotes he creates.
-Knull is also a shapeshifter, being able to turn his human-like mouth into fanged jaws with an elongated tongue—a feature passed on to the symbiotes.
-With his regenerative healing factor, Knull can recover quickly from injuries.
-Knull also has the ability to fly.

-He is an expert combatant, using All-Black to kill Celestials and other gods, while wearing an armor made from symbiote-matter.
+Knull is an expert combatant, using All-Black to kill Celestials and other gods, while wearing an armor made from symbiote-matter.
 Knull's armor is decorated with a red dragon and spiral emblem, which was based on Spiral of Carcosa from True Detective.